turingschool/front-end-curriculum/lessons/testing-react-with-stubs.md

 - Enzyme: To give us special React testing ammenities
 - Sinon: To give us stubbing/spying/mocking ammenities

 You will see many different tech stacks as you google things - but this is our tech stack, and I happen to like it very much.
-In the next sections we'll talk about exactly how we set up this test stack, and try to get examples of testing the hard to test with React.

 ##### Additional Resources: